mike-french/sna-project/README.md

 You must install [GraphViz](http://www.graphviz.org/) and update your `PATH` to include the `bin` directory.

+**Build & Run**

+If you are building with the [Scala Build Tool](http://www.scala-sbt.org/), just type: `sbt test`
+The output DOT, PNG, HTML files will be written to the `dot` subdirectory.
+The tables for _n=1,2,3,4,5_ will be written quite quickly, _n=6_ case will take a bit longer.
+Click on one of the HTML files, such as `g6table.html`, to see the result in your browser.

 **Permissions**

 The Scala code is open source, released under the [MIT License](LICENSE).